CITY COUNCIL MEETING

 Courtney Hammond, City Meeting Transcriber

-1. This meeting of the City Council of the City of Cedar Hills, having been called to order at 7:25 p.m. by Mayor McGee.
+1. This City Council meeting of the City of Cedar Hills, having been posted throughout the City and the press notified, was called to order 7:16 p.m. by Mayor McGee.

 Invocation given by C. Bowman

 2. Public Comment (7:17 p.m.)

 • Michele Carnesecca: Ms. Carnesecca thanked the City for the bike path that was painted on the north side of Harvey Boulevard across from Deerfield elementary.
 She asked that the bike path continue because now it stops short of the school.
 Mayor McGee said the path will continue to the far crosswalk and the other crosswalk will be blacked out.

 • Dallin Dressman: Mr. Dressman is working on his Eagle project, which consists of planting five sycamore trees around the playground area in Sunset Park.
 Each tree will cost between $150-200.
 He asked for the City’s participation in purchasing the trees.

 3. Minutes from the August 21, 2007, Public Hearing and Regular City Council Meeting (7:20 p.m.)

 MOTION: C. Bowman - To approve the consent agenda.
 Seconded by C. Maxwell.

 4. Review/Action on Golf Course Reconfiguration (7:22 p.m.)